5 reasons to get a personal loan

 Do you need good credit for a personal loan?

-Actually, good credit is optional for all personal loans since some lenders cater to borrowers with fair or poor credit.
-Having good credit can give you an edge, though, since approval and lower rates might be easier to get.
+Actually, good credit is optional for some personal loans since some lenders cater to borrowers with fair or poor credit.
+Having good credit could give you an edge, though, since approval and lower rates might be easier to get.

 What are some alternatives to a personal loan?